SnowBroScott/emberhold-canonical/docs/master-spec.md

 ## Modules (the surfaces)

 ### The Engine
-Quest board, ember economy, recurrence (incl. monthly day-of-month), ratings, favorites, adult approval, Ranks leaderboard, Quest Log.
+Quest board, ember economy, recurrence (fixed anchors — weekly=Mon, monthly=1st), ratings, favorites, adult approval, Ranks leaderboard, Quest Log.
 - Board is **date-windowed** (`due_date <= today`).
 Completed dailies leave the board; missed dailies archive + reset fresh on board mount (`roll_missed_dailies`).
 - **Scope badges (adult view only):** `adults_only` → "Adults only"; `kids_only` → "Kids only"; `anyone` → no badge.
 Not shown on the kid board — a kid just sees claimable work.
 - **Claim-eligibility copy states itself exactly once per card.** `anyone` keeps the "Available to anyone" subline and gets no badge; scoped quests show their badge and **drop** the subline.
 (Kills the "Adults only / Available to anyone" self-contradiction.)